jsatk/jsatk.us/content/dotplan.md

 Finally spent some time working on my website.
 Settled on the Coder theme just to force myself to keep moving and not freeze on a decision.

 Stealing the colorscheme from [Martin Agency](https://martinagency.com/about).

+## June 2020

+## 2020-06-08

+Starting reading [Hands-on Scala Programming](https://www.handsonscala.com/) by Li Haoyi.

+Dinked a little more on website.
+Almost done and ready to launch.